CORNMEAL CRUSTED CATFISH JAMBALAYA

 3 cups white rice, cooked

 In a 12” Lodge cast iron skillet, heat the vegetable oil to 350 degrees.

 In a large bowl, mix Martha White Yellow Cornbread and Muffin mix with cayenne, chili powder, garlic and onion powders.
 Add milk and mix until just combined.

 Season the catfish filets with1 teaspoon each of the salt and pepper on both sides.
 Dredge in flour and shake off the excess.
 Dip each filet in the cornbread batter and turn to completely coat.
 Gently place each filet in the hot oil and cook until browned, 5-7 minutes.
 Gingerly flip the filet over with a spatula taking care to make sure the batter stays intact on the filet and brown the other side, 5-7 minutes.
-Place fish on a cookie sheet and keep in a 325 degree oven while you prepare the rest of the dish.
+Place fish on a cookie sheet and keep warm in a 325 degree oven while you prepare the rest of the dish.

 Rinse the clams under cold water to remove any sand.
 Push clams into the mixture in the skillet ‘hinge-side’ down.
 Mix spaghetti sauce and water in a small bowl and pour evenly over the pan.
 Season with remaining salt and pepper.
 Cover and cook until the clam shells pop open for another 10-12 minutes.

 To serve, ladle jambalaya over ½ cup of the rice and top with a crispy catfish fillet.
 Garnish with parsley.
 Devour.